Remittanceluo951/clawspark/docs/tutorial.md

 ```

 This pulls the latest OpenClaw release and updates skills.
 Your configuration and conversation history are preserved.
+It also refreshes `clawspark-gateway.service` and `clawspark-nodehost.service` so older installs receive the latest gateway port and restart settings automatically.

 **Run diagnostics if something breaks:**